alces-software/flight-appliance-docs/docs/source/sge/sge.rst

 Waiting for a previous job before running
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can instruct the scheduler to wait for an existing job to finish before starting to run the job you are submitting with the ``-hold <job-ID`` instruction.
+You can instruct the scheduler to wait for an existing job to finish before starting to run the job you are submitting with the ``-hold_jid <job-ID`` instruction.
 This allows you to build up multi-stage jobs by ensuring jobs are executed sequentially, even if enough resources are available to run them in parallel.
 For example, to submit a new job that will only start running once job number 15352 has completed, use the following command:

-   ``qsub -hold 15352 myjobscript.sh``
+   ``qsub -hold_jid 15352 myjobscript.sh``

 Running task array jobs